 Phase 2 – Reopening Delaware

-Delaware’s Phase 2 of reopening starts June 15, 2020.
+Delaware is currently in Phase 2 as of June 15, 2020.
 During Phase 2, businesses will open with restrictions including arts & culture, food & beverage establishments, malls, casinos, retail, commercial short term lodging, youth sports, golf courses, community pools, convention centers and meeting facilities, personal care services, realty, exercise facilities, racetrack parks, and places of worship.
 Click here to view the full list of regulations for each business type.

 Delaware beaches are open and subject to strict social distancing requirements and other restrictions.
 Click here to read the beach regulations for Delaware.